AryanSachan12/Tripmate/callAI/README.md

 - The assistant is travel-focused and keeps one Gemini chat session.
 - If GEMINI_API_KEY is missing, the call will reply with a short fallback line instead of failing.
+- The model returns JSON with { location, emergency, output }.
+The code stores location and emergency in Supabase and uses output for TTS.